lijiajia2023/containerfs/README.md

 # Concepts

-volume, a filesystem instance

-blockgroup,

-inodegroup,
+a volume = a metadata table + multiple block groups

 # Key Problem: Ino Generation

+auto increase on the client side, and fetch the initial ino from the metadata table on mount

-alloc on the server side
+or allocate on the metadata table side

-directory inodes have even numbers and regular files use odd numbers.

-# Memory, Disk, and Server

-Metadata (inodes, directry trees) are totally in memory and persisted onto the disk.

-A datanode is associated with one disk, which make things simpler.
-And one data storage server may run multiple datanodes.

 # Replication

-raft or paxos for the inodegroup
+raft or paxos for the metadata table

 append-only write for blockgroups